Central railway station, Sydney: Darling Harbour line

 In addition to the construction of the main trunk line between Sydney and Parramatta in 1855, a branch line between Darling Harbour and the Sydney Yard, with a cutting and underpass to carry the line under George Street, was also constructed.
 This line was to allow for the transfer of goods to be exported by ship, primarily wool bales.
 In the first decades of settlement goods were loaded and unloaded in Sydney Cove, however, as the city expanded the wharves extended round into Cockle Bay (Darling Harbour).
 The presence of the rail link would have influenced the development of this harbour.
 The Darling Harbour Line was one of the first cuttings and overbridges to be constructed as part of the NSW Rail network.
 In contrast to later structures sandstone was used to line the walls of the underpass and to form the overbridge.
 The Darling Harbour Line partially followed the line of an existing water course, the Blackwattle Creek.
 Subsequent alterations to the layout of Railway Square have resulted in extensions to the overbridge.

 The line fell into disuse with the demise of Darling Harbour as a working harbour in the second half of the 20th century.
-Part of the railway, from Haymarket at Hay Street, near the Powerhouse Museum connecting to the Metropolitan Goods railway line to Lilyfield and Dulwich Hill, became part of the new light rail Dulwich Hill Line.
-Trams entering the city via the Dulwich Hill Line deviated from the Darling Harbour Line at Hay Street to run via surface streets to the Central station colonnade.
+Part of the railway, from Haymarket at Hay Street, near the Powerhouse Museum connecting to the Metropolitan Goods railway line to Lilyfield and Dulwich Hill, became part of the new Inner West Light Rail.
+Trams entering the city via the light rail line deviate from the Darling Harbour Line at Hay Street to run via surface streets to the Central station colonnade.

 For a time, the remainder of the former Darling Harbour Line, from Sydney Yard to Hay Street, remained disused and functional, and was used to transfer trains to the Powerhouse Museum.
-Most of this section, from the Devonshire Street Tunnel to Hay Street, were converted to a pedestrianised linear park called "The Goods Line" in stages in 2012 and 2015.
+Most of this section, from the Devonshire Street Tunnel to Hay Street, was converted to a pedestrianised linear park called The Goods Line in stages in 2012 and 2015.

 The final part of the Darling Harbour Line, a tunnel under Railway Square, is intact but disused.
 There are proposals to also pedestrianise it.